ministryofjustice/dps-data-compliance/readme/running.md

 - `OFFENDER_RETENTION_DATA_DUPLICATE_DB_CHECK_ENABLED` (Flag to use the Prison API to perform a duplicate check using data in the database)
 - `OFFENDER_RETENTION_DATA_DUPLICATE_AP_CHECK_ENABLED` (Flag to query Analytical Platform for potential duplicates)

-These are provided already if running with the `dev` Spring profile (see the `application-dev.yml` properties file).
+These are provided already if running with the `dev` Spring profile (see the `application.yml` properties file, under the `dev` profile).

 If the database instance has username / password protection the following are also required:
 - SPRING_DATASOURCE_USERNAME